bruab/bruab.github.io/social-pomodoros.md

 title: Social pomodoros 🍅
 ---

-I host a weekly coworking session, every Tuesday at 11am US-Central.
+I host a weekly coworking session, every Tuesday at 12pm US-Eastern.

 We take a few minutes to catch up, then spend 30 minutes heads down, writing/editing/organizing or doing whatever One Thing we most need to focus on.